wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 One workaround is to statically partition the combined physical slot into equal-sized parts, and each tag implicitly assumes a fixed offset in the data slot.
 This approach may work if the compression ratio is rather stable and matches the granularity of partition.
+This paper, however, points out that different workloads demonstrate radically different compression ratios.
+To make things worse, even the same workload may demonstrate significantly different compression ratios at different stages of execution.